ssmirr/appdev-chapters/minimal-javascript.md

 ### Ruby -> JavaScript [rosetta stone](https://en.wikipedia.org/wiki/Rosetta_Stone)

 First, go through the following Ruby statements and the roughly equivalent translation into JavaScript and see if they all make sense to you.
-If not, experiment with them (you can use a repl.it REPL, a Scrimba workspace, the Chrome JavaScript console, or write some JS in an HTML file) and ask questions on Piazza.
+If not, experiment with them.
+To experiment, create an HTML file on your computer ([VSCode](https://code.visualstudio.com/) is a good choice for an editor), write your code in a `<script>` tag, open the file in Chrome, and look at the output in [the JavaScript console](https://developer.chrome.com/docs/devtools/console/javascript/).

+Ask questions on Piazza about anything that's fuzzy.

 #### Semicolon rule of thumb